utshomax/postman-docs/src/pages/docs/postman-flows/gs/flows-overview.md

 ## Blocks

-Blocks are the atomic pieces used to create a flow.
+Blocks are the basic units used to create a flow.
 Every block has a specific purpose, such as performing tasks, creating data, transforming data, and much more.

 ### Block fundamentals